-While going through childhood development, it is essential that certain experiences are had with caregivers and certain skills learned.
-If we don’t get practiced in childhood for what it means to function effectively in our bodies, to live with others, and to solve everyday problems, most people would probably agree this would result in some sort of dysfunction.
-For those who develop Borderline Personality Disorder (BPD) the main problem is the lack of becoming well-versed or practiced in managing and tolerating emotions, and likewise having reactions to emotions that make life harder rather than easier to live.
+While going through childhood development, it is essential that many experiences are had with caregivers, and during this time specific skills are learned.
+If we don’t get practiced in childhood for what it means to function effectively in our bodies, to live with others, and to solve everyday problems, most people would probably agree this would result in some dysfunction.
+For those who develop Borderline Personality Disorder (BPD) the main problem is the lack of becoming well-versed (or practiced) in managing and tolerating emotions, and likewise developing reactions to emotions that make life harder rather than easier.

-If we are to get “practiced” or “skillful” in dealing with emotions, then we need to learn what they are all about… what they called (developing an emotional vocabulary), what they look like, what situations they appropriately fit into, how big or how small they can be, how they can be expressed “too big” or “too small”, how to work through them, and how to use them to our advantage rather than being controlled or manipulated by them.
-This type of practice and learning is absolutely essential for learning to live in a human body, although doesn’t happen nearly often enough for many children with their caregivers.
-The emotional practice is potentially available as children have opportunities to experience life (challenges, frustrations, joys, etc.) and then receive the constructive/loving guidance of caregivers.
+If we are to get “practiced” or “skillful” in dealing with our emotions, then we need to learn all about them.
+For instance, we need to learn what they are called (developing an emotional vocabulary), what situations they appropriately fit into, how big or how small they can be, how they can be expressed “too big” or “too small”, how to work through them, and how to use them to our advantage rather than being controlled or manipulated by them.
+This type of emotional practice and learning is essential for learning to live in a human body.
+However, for many children, it doesn’t happen nearly often enough to develop emotional intelligence.
+The emotional practice is potentially available as children have opportunities to experience life challenges, frustrations, and joys, etc., and then receive the helpful/loving guidance of caregivers.

 Opportunities to practice dealing with emotions in childhood can be undermined in a variety of ways.
-That being said, one of the most common ways to lose out on opportunities to practice emotions in childhood is when caregivers invalidate feelings, and therefore suggest to the child that it is NOT OK to have feelings and to take time to process feeling.
+That being said, one of the most common ways to lose out on opportunities to practice emotions in childhood is when caregivers invalidate feelings and therefore suggest to the child that IT IS NOT OK to have feelings and to take the time to process feeling.
 To invalidate feelings, in general, means to inform another human being (perhaps subtly or directly) that “he shouldn’t be feeling that way”, or “he doesn’t need to be feeling that way”, that “there isn’t any time to deal with feeling”, or that “feelings are bad and shouldn’t even be expressed”.
-This type of invalidating language happens right in the moment of conversations and life experiences between children and caregivers, and therefore can be hard to notice and modify.
+This invalidating language often happens right in the context of conversations and life experiences between children and caregivers, and therefore can be hard to notice and modify.

 Parents often take an “all-or-nothing” approach to emotions with their children, such that emotions are considered “bad” altogether because they appear to undermine problem-solving ability.
-This may be true if emotions are not guided and children do not learn how to live with them.
-The big problem with ignoring emotions, however, is that they are hard-wired into the brain and our biology, and therefore cannot be left unaddressed for too long without consequences (meaning that disorder may happen if emotions get ignored/invalidated over and over again).
-It is especially dangerous to ignore and neglect emotions when a human-being is a more emotionally sensitive type.
+Being unable to problem-solve may in actuality turn out to be true if emotions are not guided, and children do not learn how to live in their bodies.
+The big problem with ignoring feelings, however, is that they are hard-wired into the brain and our biology, and therefore cannot be left unaddressed for too long without consequences (meaning that disorder may happen if emotions get ignored/invalidated over and over again).
+It is especially dangerous to ignore and neglect feelings when a human being is a more emotionally sensitive type.

-If you are dealing with a Borderline Personality Disorder (BPD) diagnosis, or in a relationship with someone who is working through this, please recognize that a new skillset is being learned and takes some time to develop proficiency (to get good at it).
-The BPD behaviors, and everything else BPD that may appear to be nothing but refusal to take proper responsibility in life, is most likely a complete inability to work through and otherwise manage difficult emotions.
-The strong tendency for people who observe this disorder (especially in adults) is to more intensely invalidate feelings and incorrectly assume that feelings can be managed when they cannot.
-The common result of making the wrong assumption about someone’s lack of emotional mastery, is again induce the conditions that contributed to developing disorder in the first place – invalidating feelings.
+If you are dealing with a Borderline Personality Disorder (BPD) diagnosis, or in a relationship with someone who is working through this, please recognize that a new skill set is being learned and takes some time to develop proficiency (to get good at it).
+The BPD behaviours and everything else BPD that may appear to be nothing but refusal to take proper responsibility in life is most likely a complete inability to work through and otherwise manage difficult emotions.
+The strong tendency for people who observe this disorder (especially in adults) is to more intensely invalidate the feelings and incorrectly assume that feelings can be managed when they cannot.
+The typical result of making the wrong assumptions about someone’s lack of emotional mastery is to induce again the conditions that contributed to developing the disorder in the first place – invalidating the feelings.

-It is essential that adults with lack of emotional mastery and who develop full-blown BPD find a therapy process to learn how to take this responsibility.
-Being in relationships and not yet having developed this emotional understanding and mastery can be torture, both for the person struggling with BPD and for his or her partner.
-Learning how to validate feelings in conversation (even when you don’t struggle emotionally) can be one of the most loving actions taken, because it prompts a struggling person learn how to do this for him or herself.
-Validating will also immediately help a person struggling with emotions to settle down.
-To learn more about how to validate, please see these two other articles I have written on this subject… Article 1, Article 2.
+It is essential that adults who are lacking emotional mastery and who develop full-blown BPD find a therapy process to learn how to take this responsibility.
+Being in relationships and not yet having developed this emotional understanding and mastery can be torture, both for the person struggling with BPD and for his or her partner (or others close to the suffering person).
+Learning how to validate feelings in conversations can be one of the most loving actions taken by anyone associating with someone who has BPD because it prompts a struggling person to learn how to do this for him or herself.
+Validating will also work to help a person struggling with emotions to begin settling down.
+To learn more about how to validate and the benefits of validation, please see these two other articles I have written on the subject… Article 1, Article 2.